Yoweri Museveni

-Early life and education
+Early life

-Museveni is estimated to have been born on 15 September 1944 to parents Mzee Amos Kaguta (1916–2013), a cattle keeper, and Esteri Kokundeka Nganzi (1918–2001), in Ntungamo.
+Yoweri Museveni was born on 15 September 1944 to parents Mzee Amos Kaguta (1916–2013), a cattle keeper, and Esteri Kokundeka Nganzi (1918–2001), in Ntungamo.
 He is an ethnic Hima of the kingdom of Mpororo (now part of Ankole).
 According to Julius Nyerere, Museveni's father, Amos Kaguta, was a soldier in the King's African Rifles' 7th battalion during World War II.
-When Yoweri was born, relatives used to say, "His father was a mu-seven" (meaning "in the seventh").
+When Yoweri was born, relatives used to say, "His father was a mu-seven" (meaning "one of the seventh").
 This is how he obtained the name Museveni.

+Educational background

-His family migrated to Ntungamo in 1960s then within the British Protectorate of Uganda.
-Museveni attended Kyamate Elementary School, Mbarara High School, and Ntare School for his primary and secondary education.
-He attended the University of Dar es Salaam in Tanzania for his tertiary education, where he studied economics and political science.
-The university at the time was a hot bed of radical pan-African and Marxist political thought.
-While at university, he formed the University Students' African Revolutionary Front student activist group and led a student delegation to FRELIMO-held territory in Portuguese Mozambique where they received military training.
-Studying under the leftist Walter Rodney, among others, Museveni wrote a university thesis on the applicability of Frantz Fanon's ideas on revolutionary violence to post-colonial Africa.
+Museveni started his education in 1953 at Kyamate Boys School, then joined Mbarara High School in 1959.
+After his family's migration from Ntungamo in 1960s, then within the British Protectorate of Uganda, he was admitted to Ntare School in 1961.
+He applied to Makerere University (then Makerere College) but got rejected on grounds of failing to meet the proof of citizenship requirements.
+Then President Apollo Milton Obote pleaded Museveni's case for him, but the university still declined to admit Museveni.
+The president then used his influence in Tanzania to recommend Museveni's admission to the University of Dar es Salaam.
+Museveni studied economics and political science there.
+Studying under Walter Rodney, among others, Museveni wrote a university thesis on the applicability of Frantz Fanon's ideas on revolutionary violence to post-colonial Africa.
+He joined Uganda's intelligence service under President Apollo Milton Obote in 1970.

+Early leadership role

+While at university, he formed the University Students' African Revolutionary Front student activist group and led a student delegation to FRELIMO standing for Frente de Libertação Moçambique which translates in English as Mozambique Liberation Front-held territory in Portuguese Mozambique where they received military training.